Bintang Mountains Regency: Languages

-Administrative Districts
+Administrative districts

-The Bintang Mountains Regency comprises thirty-four districts (distrik), tabulated below with their areas and their populations at the 2010 Census and 2020 Census.
-The table also includes the location of the districts' administrative centres.
+The Bintang Mountains Regency comprises thirty-four districts (distrik), tabulated below with their current areas and their populations within those current areas at the 2010 Census and 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages (kampung) in each district, and its post code.

-The number of districts increased dramatically prior to 2010, created by the division of the six original districts (whose names are given in bold above).
+The number of districts increased dramatically prior to 2010, created by the division of the six original districts (whose names are given in bold above and are numbered from 95.02.01 to 95.02.06).
+The 28 new districts (numbered from 95.02.07 to 95.02.34) are shown as follows: